Winter-over syndrome: Contributing factors

 Several studies have been done over the years to determine the contributing causes, or stresses, of "winter-over" syndrome.
 These include stress, social isolation, subsyndromal seasonal affective disorder and polar T3 syndrome.
-It would appear that the cold, danger, and hardships are not major stresses.
-The most important psychological stresses appear to be: the problem of individual adjustment to the group, the relative monotony of the environment, and the absence of certain accustomed sources of emotional satisfaction.
-In addition to isolation from the outside world, there is confinement or lack of isolation within the research stations themselves.
-During fieldwork conducted at McMurdo and South Pole stations in 1988 and 1989, informants complained that the lack of privacy, and constant gossip within the community, had a negative influence on social relationships, especially between men and women.
-As a result, 60% of one's leisure time is spent alone in a dorm room, whereas others are forced to work and live in confined spaces, due to the nature of their work.
+The cold, danger, and hardships do not appear to be major stresses.
+The most important psychological stresses appear to be the problems of individual adjustment to the group, the relative monotony of the environment, and the absence of certain accustomed sources of emotional satisfaction.
+In addition to isolation from the outside world, there is confinement or a lack of isolation within the research stations themselves.
+During field work conducted at the McMurdo and South Pole stations in 1988 and 1989, informants complained that the lack of privacy and constant gossip within the community had a negative influence on social relationships, especially between men and women.
+As a result, 60% of one's leisure time is spent alone in a dorm room, whereas others are forced to work and live in confined spaces due to the nature of their work.